For many, one of the most confusing aspects of generative AI and its expansion into the mainstream is the terminology.

 Both words are spelt exactly the same, which is why it’s crucial that LLMs have the necessary training and enough data to ensure the tools can ‘read between the lines’ if you will and understand the context of what you are asking.

-So, using that example, if a user asks ChatGPT, “give me the top 10 places to find a bass”, the tool will make a decision on whether or not they are likely to be looking for fishing spots or music stores.
+So, using that example, if a user asks ChatGPT, “give me the top 10 places to find a bass,” the tool will make a decision on whether or not they are likely to be looking for fishing spots or music stores.
+In the same way, an LLM-powered PDF annotation tool could analyze text and highlight relevant mentions of "bass" based on the context of the document.

 Here’s the result: